JacobWoord/Underwater-simulation/README.md

+# Underwater-simulation App

+In this App i will experiment with different approaches to simulate 50k+ objects 'underwater'.

-# Getting Started with Create React App
+# Getting Started with Underwater-simulation App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).